-Morgan P. Appel, Esquire is a senior associate at Meiselman Helfant & Wills, LLC.
+Morgan P. Appel, Esquire is a Partner at Meiselman Helfant & Wills, LLC.
 Ms. Appel has extensive experience in contested family law cases, including cases involving divorce, custody, child support, alimony, marital property, retirement assets, and domestic violence.
 Ms. Appel also has experience with drafting separation agreements and prenuptial agreements.
 She is committed to helping her clients navigate and understand the process while also ensuring that their interests are protected.
 Ms. Appel will work diligently to assist clients in achieving their objectives.

 Ms. Appel was selected to the 2020, 2021, and 2022 Maryland Rising Stars list by Maryland SuperLawyers Magazine.

 Ms. Appel is currently the Co-Chair for the Family Law Section of the Montgomery County Bar Association.
 She was also the Programming Co-Chair for the Family Law Section of the Montgomery County Bar Association from 2020 to 2022.
 Ms. Appel is also a member of the Montgomery County and Maryland State Bar Association.
 She was a fellow for the Montgomery County Leadership Development Academy from 2017 to 2018.